 Delta-8 is a psychoactive cannabinoid derived from hemp, which means it’s legal in the U.S. and you can buy it online.
 A small dose may be just the boost you need to thoroughly enjoy your work night ritual whether you spend your time reading a book or hanging out with friends.

 You may need some caffeine in the morning to get going, but you should really try to avoid it after lunch, especially if you have trouble relaxing after.
 Caffeine can immensely increase levels of cortisol, the stress hormone.

-The same is true for sugar, and you’ll find both caffeine and sugar in many beverages and snacks.
-Intaking too much caffeine or sugar can elevate stress and anxiety and make it hard for your body and brain to relax when the day is through.
+The same is true for sugar, caffeine and sugar are in many beverages and snacks.
+Taking too much caffeine or sugar can elevate stress and anxiety and make it hard for your body and brain to relax when the day is through.
 If you’re craving something sweet, reach for some fruit or another source of natural sugar instead.

 Sometimes it’s hard to relax because you have trouble deciding what to do, especially if you’re a naturally anxious person.
-Having a hobby makes it easy to plan out your evening with very little fuss.
-If you really want to prioritize relaxation, find a low stress hobby like knitting, crafting, doing puzzles, cooking, or playing a video game you enjoy.
+Having a hobby makes it easy to plan your evening with little fuss.
+If you want to prioritize relaxation, find a low-stress hobby like knitting, crafting, doing puzzles, cooking, or playing a video game you enjoy.

 Research shows that your brain waves can align with the music you listen to.
 If you want to relax, find some soothing music to listen to after work.
-If you want a bit of a pick me up, play your all time favorites.
-Either way, adding music alongside many of the other suggestions on this list can help you unwind no matter what the day handed you.
+If you want a bit of a pick-me-up, play your all-time favorites.
+Either way, adding music alongside many other suggestions on this list can help you unwind no matter what the day hands you.

 A warm bath is a tried and true method for unwinding after work.
 Try adding essential oils, bath salts, or bubbles to create an at-home spa experience that you can enjoy any night of the week.
 Our favorite recommendation?
 Make your own CBD bath bombs to enjoy!